babonet13/HostYourNode/deploy/prerequisites.md

 How to set the username to "satoshi" ?
 -
-Create un new user named "satoshi"
+Create a new user named "satoshi"
 <pre><code>$ adduser satoshi</code></pre>
 Follow the instructions and define it as password "21millions"